codetricity/THETA-RTSP-plugin/README.md

 ![electrical current](docs/images/electrical_current.png)

 I am using an inline electrical current meter to monitor the power consumption.

+## Possible Issues

+I have problems using VLC on Windows.
+Linux works fine.

+On Ubuntu 20.04 with VLC 3.0.9.2, I have error messages, but the plug-in works fine and I can see the equirectangular view.

 ---

 Original readme in Japanese.